B23admin/kubectl-config-cleanup/README.md

 - Error log message when cleaning up GKE clusters that have already been terminated https://github.com/kubernetes/kubernetes/issues/73791

+- Attempting to overwrite the source kubeconfig will wipe the config completely. i.e. Dont do this: `kubectl config-cleanup --kubeconfig=~/.kube/config --raw > ~/.kube/config` This behavior is consistent with the behavior of `kubectl config view --raw > ~/.kube/config`

 > Requires: [`kubectl > v1.12.0`](https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/#before-you-begin)